PalMuc/triangulation/README.md

 **Long-Branch Attraction (LBA)**

 We tested the effect of reducing specific taxa in two possible methods: first analyzing the data after reducing the taxa from start to end and second by reducing the data from an already pre-analyzed matrix.
-The last can significantly reduce the complexity of the analyzes.
+The last can significantly reduce the complexity of the analyses.

 This part of the study was performed using the default parameters of all tools.